Modern slavery and human trafficking statement

 Further information

-This statement will be also be published on the Government ‘Modern Slavery Statement Register’ which went live on the 6 May 2021.
+This statement will be also be published on the ECC website and on the government ‘Modern Slavery Statement Register’ which went live on the 6 May 2021.

 Further information on modern slavery can be found on GOV.UK.